 Redima has a supply of tales.
 She says how she found liquor bottles hidden in the haystack, and it was her grandmother who had hidden them there!
 Her father and his mother, her grandmother, both seem to drink like fish !
 But Redima loves her father, and he dotes on her.
 The father weeps when she leaves for the hostel.
 When I was telling Nandini that her father doted on her, Redima piped up saying that her father also dotes on her.

-Redipa, is one of most lovable children I have known, and says his ista devata is Narasimhalu Swami.
-He has had these unaccounted fainting spells that would not respond to any medicine or other treatments.
+Redipa, her brother, is one of most lovable children I have known.
+He has had unaccounted fainting spells that would not respond to any medicine or other treatments.
 The village finally put it down to possession by the spirit of a dead girl and I put down to severe malnourishment.

 The 5km walk to school daily and back takes it toll on his less-than-healthy body, and his legs ache every night.
 We got him a cycle, and that helps a little.